zaaack/Fable/docs/source/docs/plugins.md

 Moreover, several tasks can be delegated to Babel, like compiling from ES2015 to ES5 or using different module systems according to the target environment.

-> Note: Babel itself is composed of plugins and the [do-expressions](http://wiki.ecmascript.org/doku.php?id=strawman:do_expressions) plugin in particular greatly simplifies the compilation to JS from an expression-based language like F#.

 In between these two ASTs, Fable sneaks its own one.
 The reason for that is to have something more manageable than the AST provided by the F# compiler for internal transformation and optimizations.
-Plugins will mostly work against this intermediate AST.
+Plugins will work against this intermediate Fable AST.

 During the AST transformation process, several hooks are available for plugins.
-The most important one is the call replacement, that is, when Fable tries to replace a call to an external source, like the F# core library or .NET BCL.
+The most important one is the call replacement, that is, when Fable tries to replace a call to a type or module member (method, constructor, property...).
 Below, we are going to learn how to create a plugin to replace some of these calls.
 Another useful plugin lets you transform Fable AST after it has been obtained from F# source code.
 This is briefly outlined in the second demo in this article.